JyGein/JyGeins-KTANE-Solvers/README.md

 # JyGeins-KTANE-Solvers

-Run the .bat file to bring up a command promt where you will be prompted with what Module you want to solve.
+Running the exe file to bring up a command promt where you will be prompted with what Module you want to solve.

 Current Valid options are:
 - MagentaCipher